-In 2023, other income primarily consists of the arbitration award collected in July 2023, partially offset by interest related to our arbitration financing agreement, which was paid off in full in July 2023.
-In 2022, other expense primarily consists of interest related to our loan agreements with SVB, which was terminated in June 2022, and RGC, which was terminated in April 2023, offset in part by interest income from our cash equivalents and investing activities.
+In 2023, 2024, other income primarily consists of the arbitration award collected in July interest income from our short-term cash equivalents.
+In 2023, partially offset by interest related to our arbitration financing agreement, which was paid off in full in July 2023.
+In 2022, other expense primarily consists of interest related to our loan agreements with SVB, which was terminated arbitration financing agreement entered into in June 2022, and RGC, which was terminated in April 2023, offset in part by interest income from our cash equivalents and investing activities.